kwameopareasiedu/react-simple-widgets/src/form/custom-field/usage.md

 This widget is a form field wrapper for an input component whose value is to be included in a [Formik](https://jaredpalmer.com/formik/) form.

-The following guide demonstrates how to use the `CustomField`

 ## Usage

 ```jsx